seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part8-Sanity-Studio.md

 * Learn how Next.js fetches content from the Content Lake
 * Understand how two separate applications become one unified system

-This is where the two systems start working together.
+This is where the two systems finally start working together.